 4. Nutritional Support for Cancer

-Let’s be clear that pumpkin seeds are not a cure for cancer.
-However, it can’t be ignored that research into pumpkin seeds has described positive, nutritional effects for those with breast and prostate cancers.
+Let's be clear that pumpkin seeds are not a cure for cancer.
+However, it can't be ignored that research into pumpkin seeds has described positive, nutritional effects for those with breast and prostate cancers.
 One 2012 study found a significant association between pumpkin seed consumption and promoting breast health.
-Another study indicated the lignans in pumpkin seeds may offer further breast health support.
-It doesn’t stop there, yet another study that examined a supplement containing pumpkin seeds reported positive potential for dealing with prostate cancer.
+Another study further indicated the lignans in pumpkin seeds may offer breast health support.
+It doesn't stop there, yet another study that examined a supplement containing pumpkin seeds and other compounds reported positive potential for dealing with human prostate cancer cells.

 5. Great for the Heart